iamjeroen/iamjeroen/README.md

 🔭 I'm a data engineer with experience in financial services.
 Keen eye for regulatory requirements, security, front- and back office processes, enterprise architecture and user experience.

-🌱 Specific fields of interest currently are cloud native development and serverless architecture.
+🌱 Specific fields of interest currently are low/no code development and serverless architecture.

 ⚡ Off work you can find me exploring the world, learning languages, enjoying good food and on the lookout for a good espresso.